Arch Linux Installation Guide with Full Root Encryption

 vim /etc/crypttab

-Make sure there’s only one cryptroot entry and that it matches the UUID of /dev/nvme0n1p4.
+Ensure only one cryptroot entry exists and that it matches the UUID of /dev/nvme0n1p4.

 Encrypted Swap (Optional):

-If you’re using encrypted swap with a random key per boot, add this:
+For encrypted swap with a random key per boot, add:

 1